Job Descriptions for Executive Committee and Board of Directors

 Nominating Committee

-The nominating committee (3 people) is elected by the PTSA general membership by early January.
-The committee is to identify, recruit and nominate the best qualified candidates for each elected PTSA position, by holding confidential meetings and reviewing nominations, as specified by the WA State PTSA Bylaws and Chinook PTSA standing rules.
+The nominating committee (3 people) is elected by the PTSA general Membership by early January.
+The job of the committee is to identify, recruit and nominate the best qualified candidates for each elected PTSA position, by holding confidential meetings and reviewing nominations, as specified by the WA State PTSA Bylaws and Chinook PTSA standing rules.
 The president cannot be a member of this committee.
-More information can be found in the WSPTA Nominating Committee Handbook.
+Ideally, committee members will have “reach” into our community to find those who will represent our students well.

-The Executive Committee are made up of officers who are elected by the general Membership, per the Chinook PTSA Standing Rules, and are PTSA members.
-They are the Co-Presidents, Vice Presidents, Secretary, Treasurer, and the Legislative Chair.
-The general descriptions and duties of each Executive Committee positions are listed below.
-In addition to the duties below, Executive Committee members are asked to attend 8 Board of Directors Meetings (including one in August), as well as 4 general Membership Meetings held throughout the school year.
+The Executive Committee is made up of officers who are elected by the general Membership, per the Chinook PTSA Standing Rules, and are PTSA members.
+They are the Co-Presidents, Vice Presidents, Secretary, and Treasurer.
+The general descriptions and duties of each Executive Committee position are listed below.
+In addition to the duties below, Executive Committee members are asked to attend Board of Directors Meetings as well as general Membership Meetings held throughout the school year.
 All positions should also attend WSPTA training, as specified in the WSPTA Standards of Affiliation (SOA).

 Co-Presidents